-Local governments have more profound knowledge of urban mobility needs
+Local governments possess more profound knowledge of urban mobility needs

-Regional governments have better knowledge and understanding for selecting sustainable mobility measures more suitable for their contexts.
-Hence, the National Sustainable Mobility Strategy offers cities and regions a general enabling framework for developing SUMPs that local governments will complement by adding context-specific insights and adapting the proposed available measures to effective SUMP road-maps.
+Regional governments possess better knowledge and understanding for selecting sustainable mobility measures that are more suitable for their contexts.
+Hence, the National Sustainable Mobility Strategy offers cities and regions a general enabling framework for developing SUMPs that local governments will complement by adding context-specific insights and adapting the proposed available measures to create effective SUMP road-maps.

-Highlights in the past year
+Highlights from the past year